 Eye Exam and Consultation

-During an eye exam, Dr. Philip Treu will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
+During an eye exam, Dr. Phillip Treu will ask you questions about any symptoms or issues you are experiencing, medications you are currently taking, any blurry vision, your work environment, and your overall health.
 Family history and previous eye or vision conditions will also be discussed during this part of the examination.
 Dr. Treu will consider this information when determining any treatments or recommendations.

 Regular vision testing and evaluations ensure that you always have the clearest vision possible.
 Our Santa Fe optometrist provides regular vision acuity test as part of a comprehensive eye exam.
 Dr. Treu will measure how each eye is seeing by using a wall eye chart and a reading eye chart.
 The results of these tests are portrayed as a fraction, with 20/20 being the standard for normal distance and reading vision.
 Depending on the results of your vision test, Dr. Treu may prescribe corrective glasses, contacts, or eye exercises.